-NOTE: If the connection lug door is opened while the unit is operating safety interlock switches will trip the main circuit breaker and disable the voltage regulator.
-The generator output will drop down to residual voltage
+NOTE: The connection lug door is equipped with safety interlock switches that will trip the main circuit breaker and disable the voltage regulator if the door is opened while the unit is running.

-See Figure 3-5.
-Voltage selector switch (A) mechanically changes the connections between the generator output leads and the connection lugs or optional cam lock connectors.
+The voltage selector switch is located under the control panel.
+The selector switch mechanically changes the connections between the generator output leads and the connection lugs or optional cam lock connectors.
 Voltage ranges are selected by rotating the switch handle to the desired voltage.